The Ultimate Guide To Airtable Forms

 Hiding fields on Airtable forms with URL parameters

-We can add hide_ prefix and set the value to true so that it doesn’t appear to the end user.
+We can add the hide_ prefix and set the value to true so that it doesn’t appear to the end user.

 Creating multiple records with an Airtable form